At a young age, sexual health is important for lots of reasons...

 But don’t panic!
 You may hear 'sexual health' or 'safe sex' and your mind might go into overdrive but we assure you that it isn’t that scary.
 It just needs to be taken a bit more seriously.

-When you hear the word 'contraception', what do you think of?
-For some it might be the pill and for others it may be condoms, but it shouldn’t ever be a weigh-up between the two.
-Guys, you should always carry condoms.
-Heck, girls should too!
+When you hear the word contraception, what do you think of?
+For some of you, it might be the pill and for others, it might be condoms but it shouldn’t ever be a weigh-up between the two.
+Guys, you should always carry condoms ... and girls should too!
 Contraception isn’t there just to prevent unplanned pregnancy, it's there to stop the spread of infection and diseases too.

-Chlamydia and Gonorrhoea are just two of the two most common STIs amongst young people and often occur without any major symptoms.
-This means that if they're left untreated for a long period of time, they could cause serious complications.
+Chlamydia and Gonorrhoea are just two of the two most common STIs amongst young people and often occur without any major symptoms meaning if they're left untreated for a long period of time, they could cause serious complications.
 That’s why regular screenings are very important.
 It's recommended that under 25-year-olds (students, especially!) get tested regularly for sexually transmitted diseases and infections.